WatermanMC/PerWorldPunish/README.md

 * **Essential Per-world Punishments:** Easily ban/kick/tempban your players per-world!
 Perfect for server admins who don't want to ban their players on whole server.
 * **Minimal Overhead:** Built to be lightweight and efficient, ensuring minimal impact on your server's performance.
 Perfect for small to medium-sized survival, semi-vanilla, or even large public servers that just need per-world punishments!
 * **Customize Plugin Messages:** Customize all PerWorldPunish messages completely on `messages.yml`!
 Uses MiniMessage so you can have gradients, hex, clickable text and more!
+* **Full MiniMessage Support:** Supports MiniMessage everywhere so you can use hex, gradients clickable texts etc.!
+It even works on commands like ban/tempban/kick reasons.
+No more ugly § color codes!
+MiniMessage formatter: [https://webui.advntr.dev/](https://webui.advntr.dev/)
 * **Intuitive Commands:** Everything the server admin needs is covered by small, easy to remember commands set.
 * **Modern Server Support:** Built specifically for the latest **PaperMC 1.21+** versions and its forks, guaranteeing up-to-date performance and stability.
 * **Open Source:** Developed under the **GNU General Public License v3.0**, allowing for transparency and community contributions.